Modern Slavery Statement — Flat Clearance Chelsea

 • Worker interviews and verification of pay records

-Auditor reviewing documentation as part of a supplier audit cycle Reporting channels are in place to allow staff, suppliers and the public to raise concerns securely and confidentially.
+A large blue and black refuse collection truck with hydraulic arms lifting a green wheeled bin at the rear, positioned on a paved street near a white industrial building.
+The bin, made of plastic with a textured surface, has a black lid and overflowing content visible as it is being emptied.
+A worker, wearing red trousers and high-visibility clothing, stands nearby assisting with the process.
+The scene is set against a clear blue sky, indicating daylight conditions, and the truck is part of rubbish removal services frequently carried out in Chelsea or surrounding London areas.
+Flat Clearance Chelsea's operational vehicle is actively engaged in rubbish collection, reflecting the company's core service of waste clearance and disposal in the local area.
+Reporting channels are in place to allow staff, suppliers and the public to raise concerns securely and confidentially.
 We maintain an internal reporting mechanism for employees and a whistleblowing route that protects those who report in good faith.
 Reports relating to Chelsea flat clearance projects are triaged by trained compliance personnel and escalated to senior management when appropriate.
 We do not tolerate retaliation against anyone who raises a concern.

-Calendar and checklist symbolizing annual review and continuous improvement In addition to internal channels, any serious incidents are reported to the relevant authorities without delay.
+A close-up of a green wheeled rubbish bin with a black plastic liner lining the interior.
+A person's hand is gripping the bin's side handle, indicating they are in the process of moving or tipping the bin.
+The bin is situated outdoors on a concrete driveway or pavement, with natural daylight illuminating the scene.
+The background shows a plain, light-colored surface, and the focus is on the bin's detailed texture, including its matte finish and the crinkled plastic liner inside.
+This image relates to waste management or rubbish collection services, often provided by companies like Flat Clearance Chelsea, serving areas such as Chelsea or nearby postcode districts within London.
+In addition to internal channels, any serious incidents are reported to the relevant authorities without delay.
 We ensure reported cases are investigated promptly, thoroughly and impartially.
 Where modern slavery or trafficking is identified, we will cooperate with law enforcement, support affected individuals and take immediate corrective steps with the supplier in question, up to and including contract termination.

 Training and continuous improvement underpin our efforts.
 All team members involved in procurement, operations and on-site clearance work receive mandatory training on recognising signs of exploitation and how to respond.
 We maintain clear procurement policies and provide suppliers with guidance on expectations and how to comply with anti-slavery obligations.